browserengineering/book/book/chrome.md

         )
 ```

 Let's start drawing the chrome.
-We'll have the following:
+We'll end up with the following:

-* At the top, a list of tab names, separated by vertical lines, and a "+"
+* At the top, a list of tab names, separated by vertical lines, and a "`+`"
-  button ot add a new tab.
+  button to add a new tab.

-* Underneath, the URL of of the current web page, plus a "<" to indicate the
+* Underneath, the URL of of the current web page, and a "`<`" button to
-  browser back-button.
+  represent the browser back-button.

 Given this design, we can now figure out `chrome_bottom`: it's the vertical
-height of those two lines plus some padding after them.
-For convenience, and
+height of those two lines plus some padding between and after them.
+For
-to use them later for processing mouse clicks, I'll store these parameters
+convenience, and to use them later for processing mouse clicks, I'll store
-on the `Browser` object:
+these parameters on the `Browser` object:^[I also chose `20px` as the
+font size.
+Depending on your computer, this may end up looking smaller,
+\index{device pixel ratio}
+because of the device pixel ratio of the screen.]

 ``` {.python}
 class Browser: